sourcebots/docs/docs/api/vision/index.md

 Using [Pose Estimation](https://en.wikipedia.org/wiki/3D_pose_estimation), it can calculate the orientation and position of the marker relative to the webcam.
 Using this data, it is possible to determine the location of your robot and other objects around it.

+You can download the markers from the [resources page](../../resources/index.md).

 ## Searching for markers

 Assuming you have a webcam connected, you can use `r.camera.see()` to take a picture.
 The software will process the picture